 Greening the city pays back!
 We shouldn’t wait.

-Andreas Wanke also stressed that sustainability management is a cross-sectional task which requires multi-stakeholder processes.
+Andreas Wanke also stressed that sustainability management is a cross-sectional task that requires multi-stakeholder processes.
 “You create a lot of work for a lot of people, so there has to be someone in the upper management of the university supporting the movement.”
 Let’s commit to climate neutrality!

 It's not about technology only!